ocean-eddy-cpt/gcm-filters/docs/how_to_contribute.rst

 until all checks pass.

 Once you got everything to pass, you can stage and commit your changes and push them to the remote github repository.
-If you are not completely sure what this means, you can find a git tutorial `here <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork>`_.